wlaur/encomp/README.md

 The other modules implement calculations related to process engineering and thermodynamics.
 The module `encomp.serialize` implements custom JSON serialization and decoding for classes used elsewhere in the library.

-> This library is under work: all features are not yet implemented.

 ## Installation

 Install with `pip`: